code-dot-org/code-dot-org/pegasus/emails/2015-02-16-post-workshop.md

 ---
-from: 'Hadi Partovi (Code.org) <hadi_partovi@code.org>'
+from: 'Hadi Partovi <hadi_partovi@code.org>'
 subject: "Have we met your expectations?"
-litmus_tracking_id: "y8czo8o9"
+litmus_tracking_id: "2owikxnq"
 ---

-Thank you for attending a Code.org workshop.
+Thank you for attending a Code.org workshop!
 You were among our first 4,000 attendees, and I hope you’re already introducing your classroom to computer science with Code Studio.

 ### Help us spread the word